simdjson/simdjson/doc/basics.md

   }
 ```

-Performance note: the On Demand front-end does not materializes the parsed numbers and other values.
-If you accessing everything twice, you may need to parse them twice.
+Performance note: the On Demand front-end does not materialize the parsed numbers and other values.
+If you are accessing everything twice, you may need to parse them twice.
 Thus the rewind functionality is
 best suited for cases where the first pass only scans the structure of the document.

 Newline-Delimited JSON (ndjson) and JSON lines